-Student Signature:

-Date:

-STATEMENT OF RECEIPT AND UNDERSTANDING OF POLICIES

-I have received a copy of the Pharmacy Technician Master Plan of Instruction.

-I have read, asked for clarification if needed, understand, and agree to comply with all policies contained therein.
+Student Signature: Date: STATEMENT OF RECEIPT AND UNDERSTANDING OF POLICIES I have received a copy of the Pharmacy Technician Master Plan of Inst Orientation. truction and completed the LTC Online Studen I have read, asked for clarification if needed, understand, and agree to comply with all policies contained therein.
 I understand that failure to comply with these policies may result in the termination of my program.

-Print Name:
+Print Name: DATE: Signature:

-DATE:

-Signature: